-The overall gross profit margin of the Group's business for the Year was 27.7%, representing an increase of 1.5% from the corresponding period last year, primarily attributable to the improvement in operating efficiency.
+During the Year, the overall gross profit margin of the business of the Group was 29.2%, representing an increase of 1.5% as compared to the last year, which was mainly due to the increase in operating efficiency.

-Selling and distribution expenses amounted to HK\$366,475,000, representing an increase of 26.0% as compared to the corresponding period last year, which was mainly due to the increase in employee salary and transportation costs.
+Selling and distribution expenses amounted to HK\$480,605,000, accounting for 9.0% of operating revenue, which remained relatively stable as compared to last year.

-General and administrative expenses amounted to HK\$344,468,000, representing an increase of 3.3% as compared to the corresponding period last year, which was mainly due to the increase in employee salary.
+General and administrative expenses amounted to HK\$430,471,000, accounting for 8.0% of operating revenue, which represent a decrease of 0.6% as compared to last year.

-Net finance costs amounted to HK\$48,570,000, representing a decrease of 39.2% as compared to the corresponding period last year, which was mainly due to a decrease in interest expense stemming from a significant decrease in bank loans.
+Net finance costs amounted to HK\$26,851,000, representing a decrease of 44.7% as compared to last year, which was mainly due to a decrease in interest expense stemming from a significant decrease in bank loans during the Year.